FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 as the Goal Duration Sum value, the load is guaranteed to be classified either as an Upper Bound or a Lower Bound for that Search Goal instance.

-{::comment}

-    TODO-P2: Move some discussion on Trial Effective Duration from spec chapter to around here?
-Probably no time to dwell on this, delete the todo.
-    TODO2: my pref is to keep it in spec section

-{:/comment}

 ## Short Trials and Duration Selection